deitch/cansecurity/README.md

 #### X-CS-User Header
 The X-CS-User response header contains the actual logged in user when authentication by any means was successful.
 Normally, it is a JSON-encoded string, but it really depends on what your `validate()` function returns in the `user` parameter of the `callback`.

+**Note**: You need to be **really** careful with what `validate()` returns. *Everything* in there goes into the `X-CS-User` response header.
+While it only goes in the header to the authenticated user, it still is sending out everything you send.
+You might not want the password - even hashed - in the header fields.

 #### CORS
 Note for usage in CORS situations. cansecurity automatically adds the following header to every response: